-Myth: Food and drinks are not allow in the PRC.
+Myth: Food and drinks are not allow in the CCD.

-FACT: Yes, you may bring food and beverages into the PRC, just make sure not to spill on anything.
+FACT: Yes, you may bring food and beverages into the CCD, just make sure not to spill on anything.
 We wouldn't want to see your project ruined.

-Myth: I can take whatever I want from the PRC.
+Myth: I can take whatever I want from the CCD.

 FACT: Many items can be checked out for programming purposes.
-Items than CAN be checked out include bulletin boards in a bag, overhead projector (not an LCD projector), disposable cameras, digital camera, videos, programs at your finger tips, crayons, coloring books, play-doh, tools of the trade kits that include staplers, scissors, push pins, tape, gluesticks, and paperclips, kiddie pool, hoola hoops, tiki torches, kit of markers, kit of funky scissors, and paint.
-Items which can not checked out are ones that should be available to everyone when they come to the PRC.
-Check with a PA if you are not sure.
+Items than CAN be checked out include bulletin boards in a bag, overhead projector, LCD projector, Fatal Vision Goggles, digital camera, videos, initiatives at your finger tips, crayons, coloring books, play-doh, tools of the trade kits that include staplers, scissors, push pins, tape, gluesticks, and paperclips, kiddie pool, hoola hoops, tiki torches, kit of markers, kit of funky scissors, inflatable screen, and paint.
+Items which can not checked out are ones that should be available to everyone when they come to the CCD.
+Check with a CA if you are not sure.

-Myth: If an item in the PRC breaks, it never gets repaired.
+Myth: If an item in the CCD breaks, it never gets repaired.

 FACT: When a piece of equipment is reported to us as broken or not working properly, we will work to either repair the item ourselves or with our contracted service companies.
 Sometimes the timeline is out of our control if a part is being ordered or the initial diagnosis is incorrect.

 Myth: Everything needs to be laminated.